dilininisansala/dilininisansala/README.md

 <h4 align="left">Test cases writing:</h4>
 <li>Verbatim Website was used to create test cases.<a href="https://docs.google.com/spreadsheets/d/1YumHLafIHEAcXPCvran8QyOGCXueWHfb/edit#gid=658168019"> Check the Google Sheets document here</a></li>
 <li>Verbatim Website was used to create test cases.<a href="https://imgur.com/LXRJ9oj"> Check the screenshot from TestLink here</a></li>
-<li>JPetStore was used to create demo test cases.
-Check the Google Sheets document here</li>

 <h4 align="left">Bug reports and work in Jira:</h4>
 <li><a href="https://imgur.com/HfIPjP1">Bug #1.
 Check the screenshot of the bug report in Jira</a></li>